DiRoots-Limited/DiRoots.DiStem.Releases/docs/ui-components/revision-cloud-remover.md

 ## Select and delete the Revision Clouds

-The MRevision Clouds Remover provides a fast and user friendly way to select the revision clouds that you want to delete from the model.
+The Revision Clouds Remover provides a fast and user friendly way to select the revision clouds that you want to delete from the model.

 ### Step by step